Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 (C) https://www.cliniciansbrief.com/article/radiographic-interpretation-canine-shoulder

-1. Genetic predisposition to osteochondrosis dissecans (OCD)
+1. Genetic predisposition for osteochondrosis dissecans (OCD)

 Inherited predisposition